philipce/nifty/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)

-Nifty is a Swift numerical computing library designed to provide a wide range of performant and easy-to-use mathematical tools.
+Nifty is a general-purpose numerical computing library for the Swift programming language.
+It provides a wide range of mathematical and algorithmic tools that are easy enough to use in prototyping and fast enough to use in production.

 Nifty is really new and (obviously) not complete.
 The library is constantly expanding—if it doesn't yet have what you need, it will soon!
 So come back later and check Nifty out when it's a little farther along.
 Or, [consider contributing](#contributing)!

 ## Getting Started

+_Xcode users: The plan is to soon have an Xcode project available so you can skip the rest of the install steps... for now you'll have to roll your own if you want it in Xcode!_

 ##### System Requirements

 Currently, Nifty is only being developed on Ubuntu 16.04 (and occasionally built on a Mac) but there's no reason it shouldn't work anywhere Swift does.
 Future efforts will be made to get Nifty on embedded platforms, like the Raspberry Pi!

-_Note to Mac users: The plan is to soon have an Xcode project available so you can skip the rest of the install steps... for now you'll have to roll your own if you want it in Xcode!_

 ##### Install Swift